Skip to main content

 Summary

-This bill would also require a financially capable proposed city school system to acquire or build its own school facilities, and would permit the city system to purchase existing school facilities from the county for an amount that is agreed upon by both systems in the formal separation agreement.
+• Requires a financially capable city school system to acquire or build its own school facilities, and allows it to purchase existing county facilities under a separation agreement.

 Bill Actions